How to create a Zendesk workflow to prioritize tickets from important customers (2026)

 Expert Verified

 This guide will walk you through setting up a proper workflow right inside Zendesk to automatically flag and prioritize tickets from your key customers.
-We'll start with the manual setup using Zendesk's built-in tools, and then explore how you can use AI to build a smarter, more flexible system.
+We'll start with the standard setup using Zendesk's robust built-in tools, and then explore how you can use AI to build an even more flexible system.

 What you'll need to get started

 Before we jump into the setup, let's make sure you have a few things lined up.
-This workflow uses some features that are only available on specific Zendesk plans, so it’s worth double-checking what you have access to.
+This workflow utilizes professional features available on Zendesk’s comprehensive plans.

 -

 A specific Zendesk plan: You'll need the Zendesk Suite or Support plan, at the Professional or Enterprise level.
-Features like adding a user to multiple organizations or setting up Service Level Agreements (SLAs) are part of these tiers.
-The Suite Professional plan is a common starting point for this.
+Features like adding a user to multiple organizations or setting up Service Level Agreements (SLAs) are part of these powerful tiers.
+The Suite Professional plan is a great starting point for this.

 -

 Admin access: To build all this, you'll need to be an administrator in your Zendesk account.
-This gives you permission to mess with groups, organizations, triggers, and automations.
+This gives you permission to manage groups, organizations, triggers, and automations.

 -

 A clear idea of who's important: You need to know who you consider an "important customer."
 Is it based on their subscription plan, how much they spend, or their strategic value?
-Get this definition locked down before you start.
+Having this definition ready will help you make the most of Zendesk's automation.

 Ready?
-Here’s how you can tweak your Zendesk setup to automatically flag and escalate tickets from your VIPs.
+Here’s how you can use Zendesk’s versatile settings to automatically flag and prioritize tickets from your VIPs.

-First things first, Zendesk needs a way to know who your key customers are.
-The cleanest way to do this is with Organizations.
+First things first, Zendesk needs a way to identify your key customers.
+The most efficient way to do this is with Organizations.
 You can create an organization called "VIP Customers," for instance, and add specific users or even entire company email domains to it.
-This becomes the foundation for all the rules we're about to build.
+This becomes the foundation for the smart rules we're about to build.

 If your plan allows for it, you can add a single user to multiple organizations.
-This is super useful if a customer needs to belong to their own company's organization and your special VIP one.
+This is a great feature if a customer needs to belong to their own company's organization and your special VIP one.

 How to create a VIP organization: